Southern Tanzania Honeymoon

 Perfect private beach retreat with plenty of marine adventure

 Relaxation is the keynote to Fanjove with a selection of activities including spa, snorkelling, diving, bird watching, dhow sailing, walks, fishing, and swimming with dolphins

-3 nights Siwandu Camp (Selous), 2 nights Jongomero Camp, 1 night fly camping in Ruaha & 4 nights Fanjove Private Island
+3 nights Siwandu Camp (Selous), 2 nights Jongomero Camp, 1 full day with a private vehicle in Ruaha & 4 nights Fanjove Private Island

 Including: All food, drinks (except at FPI), laundry, flights, fees, transfers*

 Day 1: Dar es Salaam – Jongomero, Ruaha National Park

 After transferring to the domestic terminal, you’ll connect with your 8.30am flight to Ruaha National Park which will

 traverse the breadth of Tanzania.
 With a flying time of just under three hours, on arrival at the airstrip, which is used

 exclusively for our guests, you’ll be greeted by your guide and driven the short distance to Jongomero where a traditional